-The Brandeis in Copenhagen program is a two-course, five and a half-week intensive summer program combining Microeconomic Theory and Behavioral Economics in Copenhagen, Denmark.
+The Brandeis in Copenhagen program is a two-course, intensive summer program combining Microeconomic Theory and Behavioral Economics in Copenhagen, Denmark.
 The program is a culturally immersive, experiential learning experience where you will come in direct contact with case studies and current issues in Scandinavian Europe.
 You will study core economic theory and applications in the classroom, listen to speakers on European policy issues and visit places of economic interest, such as businesses, markets, and government institutions.
 Integration between the two courses and the field trips will provide a holistic understanding of economic issues in Scandinavian Europe, as well as a solid grounding in core economic theory.
-Led by Economics Professor Kathryn Graddy.
+Led by Economics Professor Nader Habibi.

 The Hague is an historic and world-class international center for peace and justice, making it the perfect place for studying international law and human rights issues.
-Led by Legal Studies Professor Richard Gaskins, students will gain a global perspective while interacting with criminal tribunals in The Hague and working on projects that address major global issues.
+Led by Legal Studies Professor Gregory Townsend and Professor Melissa Stimell, students will gain a global perspective while interacting with criminal tribunals in The Hague and working on projects that address major global issues.
 Academic coursework is enhanced with frequent visits to the tribunals, workshops, and experiential practicums.
 (Open to non-Brandeis students)

 Students directly enroll in the undergraduate curriculum and study biology, chemistry, physics, math and computer science at the Indian Institute of Science (IISc) in Bangalore, the "Silicon Valley" of India.
 Along with these classes taught in English by Indian faculty, students will have the opportunity to collaborate in research projects in one of the many labs on campus.